NBA Draft

 Fr6-6Lonzo Ball (17)UCLAP1287.65.511.07.63.4129.420.166.867.33.214.331.418.93.12.12.828.6109-149 | .7328.380-194 | .4122017

+He played a whopping 87.6% of minutes against top 30 teams and produced a box-plus minus of 13.1 (4th in the nation).
 Shouldering a creation, transition, and passing burden is theoretically the most difficult integration to maintain.
-Kingston has done it exceptionally well, all against the best teamsas Houston’s resident iron man.
+Kingston has done it exceptionally well, all against the best teams as Houston’s resident iron man.
 His offensive work rate is ridiculously outlier.

-Flemings' production & consistency stands strong among every prominent freshmen in this class.
+Flemings' production and consistency stands strong among every prominent freshmen in this class.

-Kingston distinguishes himself among his position group in this draft class with his transition efficacy & excellence as a PNR creator vs aggressive coverages.
+Kingston distinguishes himself among his position group in this draft class with his transition efficacy and excellence as a PNR creator vs aggressive coverages.

 kingston-transition-production